Core Nursery School Program

 More information is available in our Parent Handbook.

-For a healthy snack, aim to include a food from each of the three groups in Canada’s Food Guide:
+For a healthy snack, we aim to include a food from each of the three groups in Canada’s Food Guide.
+These are examples of the types of snacks that your child may be served:

-- Vegetable and Fruit — apple, banana, orange, grapes, watermelon, berries, pear, cantaloupe, honeydew melon, peach, grape tomatoes, cucumber, baby carrots, celery sticks, green, yellow & red peppers, raisins, dried cranberries, applesauce, fruit/veg puree pouches, *No potatoes*.
+Vegetable and Fruit — apple, banana, orange, grapes, watermelon, berries, pear, cantaloupe, honeydew melon, peach, grape tomatoes, cucumber, baby carrots, celery sticks, green, yellow & red peppers, raisins, dried cranberries, applesauce, fruit/veg puree pouches.

-- Grain Products — Because of the multiple student allergies and sensitivities, it is safest to bring in pre-packaged snacks that are marked school safe and free from the allergens specified on the snack document circulated at the beginning of the year.
-Please, no homemade baked goods due to anaphylactic allergies.
-Ideas: rice cakes or crackers (no sesame), veggie straws, pita chips, Rice Chex, pretzels, ‘Made Good’ products, or others noting free from common allergens and no eggs (no egg noodles, pancakes, crepes, waffles, or potato chips).
+Grain Products — rice cakes or crackers (no sesame), veggie straws, pita chips, Rice Chex, pretzels, ‘Made Good’ products, or others noting free from common allergens and no eggs (no egg noodles, pancakes, crepes, waffles, or potato chips).

 egg is a primary ingredient)